Featured Content

 Four questions.
 Run them before the card goes on the dashboard.

+The second is the adversarial one, and the most important.
+Assume someone wants to keep the number green while the underlying situation deteriorates.
+How would they do it?
+If you can answer that easily, you have found your blind spot.
 For the outsourced headcount ratio, the answer was obvious in hindsight.
 You keep the ratio stable regardless of contractor churn, as long as replacements arrive fast enough.
 The ratio never signals the cost of those replacements.
 The formula rewarded a stable number, not a stable workforce.

 A KPI is a window